 Hormonal imbalance and acne

-Hormonal acne is caused by a fluctuation in your hormones.
+A fluctuation in your hormones causes hormonal acne.
 Hormonal-related adult acne appears on the lower part of the face, around the jawline, chin, and lower cheeks.

 What causes hormonal imbalance in women?